dimasaldio/Login-Register-Postgresql/README.md

 # Login-Register-Postgre

+Hello👋 i make API services for Login Register using SQL, in this API you can:

-API for login register using email and google account
+👌🏼login register using email

-passport jwt, sequelize, bcrypt, express
+👌🏼login register using googleAuth

+in this API i use:

+💪🏼node js
+💪🏼express js
+💪🏼passport
+💪🏼Oauth google
+💪🏼jwt
+💪🏼bcrypt
+💪🏼sequelize
+💪🏼postgreSQL

-POST : /auth/register
+POST : /user/register -name -username -email -password
--name
--username
--email
--password

-POST : /auth/login
+POST : /user/login -username -password
--email_username
--password

 GET : /auth/google
 link for redirect to google authentication

 GET : /auth/google/callback
 link for redirect to home